Dispute Incorrect Medical Bills or Denied Insurance

 Wait for the results of the inquiry to come back.
 If they still claim that you received the service, you may need to refer it to their supervisor.
 Once you have worked through to the top level you will need to request a meeting in person to discuss the discrepancy.
 It rarely gets to this point.
 You may also need to contact a lawyer if this does not work.
 Keep your insurance informed during this entire process.
 If the claim is expensive, they may assign you a caseworker to work with on this.

 Check Insurance Codes on the Doctor and Hospital Bills

 If you are working to have a service covered when the coverage was denied, you will need to talk to both the doctor and the insurance agency.
-You may find that something was simply encoded incorrectly.
-This is a simple fix.
+You may find that something was simply coded incorrectly, which is a simple fix.
 It is often frustrating because you are dealing with two companies that have a lot of paperwork and bureaucracy to deal with.
 Document every phone call with the results of the call and the date.

 Avoid Disputes By Getting Pre-Approved and Using In-Network Providers

 To avoid confusion on getting your bills paid you should make sure that you get all necessary procedures preapproved.
 Often the doctor will do this, but you can call the insurance company to make sure that it has gone through.
 A quick phone call can save you a lot of money in the future.
 The day before the procedure, you should call and double check that everything is approved by the insurance company.
 It is always good to check yourself so you are not hit with an unexpected bill if the claim is denied.

 Sometimes a hospital is on the in-network list, but some of the doctors there are not.
 Anesthesiologists are notorious for this.
 You should contact your insurance company and the hospital beforehand to find out the options to help you pay the lowest amounts for these services.
 You will need to check to see if everyone involved in your procedure is pre-approved.